cnlohr/cnballpit-vrc/README.md

  * Option to draw video on side of balls.
  * Why is AudioLink weird when doing colors.
  * Fix fadeout not writing fadeout tile to depth in depth pass.
- * TODO: Is the adjacency thing only running once per frame?
-Or double on demand?
  * TODO: Add another 2 stages, and flag on/off
  * Make video player collide with player.